MDH Electronic Laboratory Reporting (ELR) and Promoting Interoperability

 Step 1: Registration

-All facilities/laboratories wanting to submit electronic data to MDH are required to first register, this includes meaningful use and non-meaningful use data submission.
+All facilities/laboratories wanting to submit electronic data to MDH are required to first register, this is for all submitters regardless of promoting interoperability (formerly meaningful use) data submission.

 Registration for electronic data exchange.